LafeLabs/geometronmagic/README.md

  - [9 pin socket headers](https://www.digikey.com/en/products/detail/samtec-inc/SSQ-109-03-T-S/1111949)

-The exact kit for one printer is as follows, and is in the following photograph:
+The exact electronics kit for one printer is as follows, and is in the following photograph:

  - 8 inches of solid core wire for square ground ring in inside of controller cube
  - 1 inch solid core wire for jumper from Vcc to Vin on shield board